CyuHat/Website/content/home/portfolio.md

 # Order that this section appears on the page.
 weight: 20

-title: 'Mes projets'
+title: 'My YouTube Videos (French)'
-subtitle: 'Vidéos Youtube et Recherches personnelles'
+subtitle: 'Presented on the WeData channel'

 content:
   # Page type to display.
 E.g. project.